Raniganj, Araria (community development block)

 Raniganj, Bihar is an administrative block (community development block) in Araria subdivision of Araria district in the Indian state of Bihar.
 It has a Vidhan Sabha Constituency with same name.

-It is having 32 Panchayats.
-It is one of the largest Community development block in Araria District.
+The block has 32 Panchayats and is one of the largest Community development blocks in Araria District.

 Politics

 Raniganj is the state assembly constituency.

 Achmit Rishidev from Janata Dal (United)(JD(U)) party is the MLA representing the Raniganj constituency in the Bihar legislative assembly.
 He was elected in 2020 Bihar Legislative Assembly election.

 Tourism

 Raniganj Vriksh Vatika is a park spread over an area of 289 acre.
 It was developed by consolidating sparse forest area on Raniganj-Forbesganj road.
 The park has a large pond and animals such as hog deer, python, migratory birds.
 There are plans to build a zoo here.

 Transport

 Raniganj is connected by road to district and commissionaire headquarters.
 It has a designated bus stand situated at Raniganj-Araria road.
 Nowadays many transport vehicles are passing through Raniganj market towards Jogbani and finally Nepal.
 Big transport vehicles are also made their ways through the market for saving toll charges.
 They cause huge traffic jam in the market.
 A no entry for transport vehicle during the day time has been brought in force since January 1, 2018.

 It does not have any railway station.
 The nearest railway station is Araria RS.
 The station is a very small and doesn't have stoppage of super fast trains.
 Araria which is around 30 km from the Raniganj Block is connected to New Delhi by Seemanchal Experess.
 The train runs on daily basis.
 The Araria court station is also connected with Kolkata by Kolkata-Jogbani Express.